Adventech/sabbath-school-lessons/src/en/2026-03/05/teacher-comments.md

 #### Part II: Commentary

-Part II: Commentary

-1. Background: Forms of Worship in First-Century a.d.
+**1. Background:** Forms of Worship in First-Century A.D.
 Corinth: The concept of worship was not foreign to the Corinthians.
 Unlike in many modern Western societies today, worship back then was not a private personal matter.
 Politics, commerce, and social life were all intertwined with worship.
 Worship practices in first-century Corinth included sacrifices, feasts, festivals, and processions, as well as sexual rituals in some cults.
 Corinth was a major Greco-Roman city known for its religious pluralism and devotion to various gods.
 The city had numerous temples and cults, reflecting its status as a wealthy trade hub, influenced by both Greek and Roman religious traditions.

-Worship in first-century a.d.
+Worship in first-century A.D.
 Corinth took many forms, reflecting the city’s cosmopolitan composition.
 There were many gods (see section 2 below).
 While a city often had a preferred deity, individuals could choose which deities they wanted to worship, depending on what benefits they wished to gain.
 Most people worshiped several gods.
 Throughout the Roman Empire, good citizens were expected to worship the Roman emperor as well.
 While there was a degree of freedom in choosing a god, refusal to worship the emperor could bring social and political consequences, as this worship was viewed as a demonstration of loyalty to Rome.

 Most temples performed blood sacrifices of bulls, goats, or birds that were offered to the gods and were sometimes followed by communal feasts.
 During these banquets in temples, worshipers ate of the food that had been offered to the deity.
 There were also large public celebrations involving religious rites, such as the Isthmian Games (which were dedicated to the god Poseidon).
 These celebrations included processions, feasting, and performances.
 Some of these worship acts had sexual elements, especially in the worship of the fertility gods.
 Some scholars believe that Aphrodite’s temple worship involved ritual prostitution (compare with Walter A. Elwell and Barry J. Beitzel, “Corinth,” in Baker Encyclopedia of the Bible [Grand Rapids, MI: Baker, 1988], p.
 514).

 Although worship was generally very public, there were some religions, such as the cult of Demeter and Persephone, that had secretive initiation rites and worship acts.
 This exclusivity, which promised spiritual enlightenment not available to ordinary people, was no doubt attractive to a certain class.
 While the major temples held public worship rituals, many people also practiced private worship, as can be seen in the private shrines with small statues and incense offerings that archaeologists have uncovered in private households.

-2. Defining Idolatry: In a world in which idols were everywhere and were treated with respect and devotion as stand-ins for the gods they represented, Paul’s claim in 1 Corinthians 8:4 that “ ‘an idol has no real existence’ ” and that “ ‘there is no God but one’ ” (ESV) must have sounded radical.
+**2. Defining Idolatry:** In a world in which idols were everywhere and were treated with respect and devotion as stand-ins for the gods they represented, Paul’s claim in 1 Corinthians 8:4 that “ ‘an idol has no real existence’ ” and that “ ‘there is no God but one’ ” (ESV) must have sounded radical.
 Paul does not buy into the idea that figurines or objects (for example, idols) can have magical power in and of themselves.
 He does, however, recognize that some believers, especially those who had newly converted from paganism, might still view their conversion in terms of simply changing gods (or their allegiance to these gods).
 This attitude could be seen particularly in the issue of eating food that had been offered to idols.

 In 1 Corinthians 10, Paul explains this new worldview (“ ‘there is no God but one’ ”) while giving a strong warning against idolatry.
 He uses Israel’s history as an example to emphasize that idolatry is not just about worshiping statues.
 Idolatry also involves disloyalty to God, as well as the spiritual danger of not showing love and responsibility toward fellow believers.